realnimish/polkadot-amm/tutorial.md

 Similarly for Token2 to Token1 swap we need to implement four functions - `getSwapToken2EstimateGivenToken2`, `getSwapToken2EstimateGivenToken1`, `swapToken2GivenToken2` & `swapToken2GivenToken1`.
 This is left as an exercise for you to implement :)

-This completes our smart contract implementation part.
+Congrats!! on completing the implementation of the smart contract.
 The complete code can be found at [contract/lib.rs](contract/lib.rs).

 ## Part 10.
 Unit Testing